 Digital maps are just getting started.
 Live transit feeds are a perfect example of how real-time data integrations could transform and are already transforming the ways we consider maps today.
 For both internal and external audiences, these traffic feed maps result in better communications, more optimized transportation, and significant cost and satisfaction advantages.

 The time to invest is now.
-Institutions like the University of Alabama and Penn State University are already integrating live feeds into their public maps, and seeing positive results in student satisfaction as well as traffic management as a result.
+Institutions like the University of Alabama and Penn State University are already integrating live feeds into their campus maps, and seeing positive results in student satisfaction as well as traffic management as a result.
 Considering long implementation windows, it’s vital to begin early planning now to be ready when the still-new technology begins to become mainstream.

 Of course, you have to take the time required to get it right.
 A quality implementation is more important than a fast implementation.
 That means working with a reliable partner who has both the experience needed and industry-specific knowledge to guide you through both planning and implementation.